jparker/comparison/README.md

 ## Usage

-The library has three components: the Comparison class for performing the actual math, the Presenter class for decorating the Comparison with view-friendly output, and a helper module for using the Presenter with the view.
+The library has three components: the `Comparator` class for performing the actual math, the `Presenter` class for decorating the comparator with view-friendly output, and a helper module for using the presenter with the view.

-`#compare` helper takes the two numbers to be compared and yields the Comparison presenter to a block.
+The `#compare` helper takes the two numbers to be compared and yields the presenter to a block.

-`#difference` provides the absolute difference between the two numbers, literally `m - n`.
+`#difference` provides the absolute difference between the two numbers, literally `value - other`.

 `#percentage` provides the percentage difference between the two numbers.
 Under the hood it uses `ActionView::Helpers::NumberHelper#number_to_percentage` to